Crystalline comparison isomorphisms in $p$-adic Hodge theory: the absolutely unramified case: Introduction

-\begin{thm}[See Theorem \ref{thm.comp}] Let $\LL$ be a lisse $\ZZ_p$-sheaf on $X$ and $\mathcal E$ be a filtered $F$-isocrystal on $\cX_0/\cO_k$ which are associated as in (\ref{associated1}).
+Combining the isomorphisms above, we obtain the desired crystalline comparison isomorphism. \begin{thm}[see Theorem \ref{thm.comp}] Let $\LL$ be a lisse $\ZZ_p$-sheaf on $X$ and $\mathcal E$ be a filtered $F$-isocrystal on $\cX_0/\cO_k$ which are associated as in (\ref{associated1}).
 Then there is a natural isomorphism of $B_{\cris}$-modules which is compatible with $G_k$-action, filtration and Frobenius. \end{thm}

-After obtaining a refined version of the acyclicity of crystalline period sheaf $\cO\BBcr$ in \S \ref{acy}, we achieve the crystalline comparison in the relative setting, which reduces to Theorem \ref{abs} when $\cY=\Spf \cO_k$:
+After obtaining a refined version of the acyclicity of crystalline period sheaf $\cO\BBcr$ in \S\ \ref{acy}, we achieve the crystalline comparison in the relative setting, which reduces to Theorem \ref{abs} when $\cY=\Spf \cO_k$:

-\begin{thm}[See Theorem \ref{thm.relativecomp}] Let $f\colon \cX\to \cY$ be a proper smooth morphism of smooth formal schemes over $\Spf \cO_k$, with $f_k\colon X\to Y$ the generic fiber and $f_{\cris}$ the morphism between the crystalline topoi.
+\begin{thm}[see Theorem \ref{thm.relativecomp}] Let $f\colon \cX\to \cY$ be a proper smooth morphism of smooth formal schemes over $\Spf \cO_k$, with $f_k\colon X\to Y$ the generic fiber and $f_{\cris}$ the morphism between the crystalline topoi.
 Let $\LL, \cE$ be as in Theorem \ref{abs}.
 Suppose that $R^if_{k*}\LL$ is a lisse $\ZZ_p$-sheaf on $Y$.
 Then it is crystalline and is associated to the filtered $F$-isocrystal $R^if_{\cris \ast}\cE$. \end{thm}

-\textbf{Acknowledgments.} The authors are deeply indebted to Andreatta, Iovita and Scholze for the works \cite{AI} and \cite{Sch13}.
-They wish to thank Kiran Kedlaya and Barry Mazur for their interests in this project.
+\textbf{Acknowledgments.} The authors are deeply indebted to Andreatta, Iovita and Scholze for the works \cite{AI} and \cite{Sch}.
+They wish to express their gratitude to Kiran Kedlaya for his interest in this project, and to the referee for the detailed comments.
+During the preparation of this work, the first named author was supported by the Research Institute for Mathematical Sciences, a Joint Usage/Research Center located in Kyoto University, and the second named author benefited from the Support Project of High-level Teachers in Beijing Municipal Universities in the Period of 13th Five-year Plan.